 - Advising in a dispute between a railway industry manufacturer and a national rail company arising from a contract for the design, manufacture and supply of rolling stock units.

 - Acting for a waste management corporation in the arbitration of a £5 million dispute arising from a Midlands landfill project.

 Members are familiar with the rules and procedures particular to the various institutions, including those of the ICC, LCIA, AAA, SIAC, DIAC, EAA, HKIAC and ICSID, as well as the UNCITRAL rules.
 Further information on our international experience can be found on our international arbitration page.

 Members of Keating Chambers also regularly accept appointments to act as independent arbitrators (either as sole arbitrator, chairman or tribunal member).
 We have a number of very experienced arbitrators, including members whose sole or primary practice is as an arbitrator, and members whose primary practice is as a barrister but who also accept appointments as arbitrator.
-For arbitrator appointments, please contact the clerks.
+For arbitrator appointments, please contact our designated ADR clerk, Oliver Goldsmith.